Akhilesh Yadav goes cycling in Lucknow, plays cricket

-Having vacated his sprawling official bungalow day back following the Supreme Court’s orders, former Uttar Pradesh Chief Minister Akhilesh Yadav on Monday hit the streets of the state capital on his high-end sports bicycle and went straight to the Gomti Rover Front, a dream project of his tenure, which now stands stalled.
+Having vacated his sprawling official bungalow day back following the Supreme Court’s orders, former Uttar Pradesh Chief Minister Akhilesh Yadav on Monday hit the streets of the state capital on his high-end sports bicycle and went straight to the Gomti River Front, a dream project of his tenure, which now stands stalled.

 The Samajwadi Party (SP) chief pedalled his way to the river front and played cricket for around 20 minutes there.